apache/incubator-heron/contrib/kafka9/vagrant/README.md

 - Mesos master + N slave(s) (see `Vagrantfile` to adjust N as well as resources provided to VMs)
 - Marathon
+- Kafka-Mesos scheduler for Kafka-0.9.x

+The following depends on a chosen scheduler.
+If Aurora is chosen:

 - Aurora scheduler on master
 - Aurora executor on master and all the slaves

-- Kafka-Mesos scheduler for Kafka-0.9.x
+for Mesos scheduler:

+- Heron-Mesos scheduler, deployed as a Marathon task

 ## Running topology

 In order to run the topology, one should set up one or more Kafka broker and submit the topology using Heron CLI